In-House vs. Healthcare BPO Operations: Which is Better For Your Center?

 Healthcare BPO services can mitigate risk through their compliance and regulatory expertise.
 They have processes in place to ensure data security and confidentiality.
 In-house operations would require your center to bear the responsibility of risk management.

-Cost comparison of healthcare BPO and in-house operations
+Cost Comparison of Healthcare BPO and In-House Operations

-Many companies must pay more attention to the fully-loaded costs of operating work-at-home or on-premise internal call centers.
-It's not just about the base wage rate for agents.
+Many companies must pay more attention to the fully loaded costs of operating work-at-home or on-premise internal call centers.
+It’s not just about the base wage rate for agents.
 The all-in, or fully loaded, hourly rate for an in-house call center is typically around 2-2.5 times the agent base wage rate.
-So, when comparing in-house vs. outsourcing, it's important not to compare wage-on-wage simply.
+So, when comparing in-house vs. outsourcing, it’s important not to compare wage-on-wage simply.

 To determine potential savings when exploring lower-cost nearshore or offshore call centers, accounting for all costs required to operate an internal call center is essential.
 This includes: